- Is the COVID-19 vaccine required?

 - How can I get an exemption from the vaccine requirement?

-If your employer or college/university requires the COVID-19 vaccine, or you are required to have the vaccine per Gov. Jay Inslee's proclamation, you should contact your employer or college/university to find out how they collect proof of vaccination, if they have an opt-out policy, and what you would need to do to opt out.
+If your employer or college/university requires the COVID-19 vaccine you should contact your employer or college/university to find out how they collect proof of vaccination, if they have an opt-out policy, and what you would need to do to opt out.
 The Department of Health is not involved in the employer's or college's/university's policy.

 You do not need to get an exemption form from the Department of Health (DOH) for the COVID-19 vaccine.
 DOH does not have exemption forms for the COVID-19 vaccine.
 The Washington state Certificate of Exemption (COE) is only for parents/guardians who want to exempt their child from the immunizations required for children in K-12 schools, preschools, or child care.
 Currently, Washington does not require the COVID-19 vaccine for children to attend school or child care, so it is not included on the COE.

-- What is the COVID-19 vaccine requirement for K-12 employees?
+- Is there a vaccination requirement for K-12 employees?